© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross, St Bartholomew's Church is a scheduled monument protected by Historic England under reference 1015298.
 View the official record →

-Churchyard cross at St Bartholomew's Church is a medieval cross of probable fourteenth-century date situated in the churchyard at Willersley in Herefordshire.
+Churchyard cross, St Bartholomew's Church is a medieval stone cross located within the churchyard of St Bartholomew's Church in Herefordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015298.

 Churchyard cross, St Bartholomew's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015298.